It all started with a trip to Penzey's Spices, where I picked up a little tube of vanilla beans.

 What better thing to make with real vanilla beans than vanilla ice cream?

 Really, Alton knows everything.
 He's a pretty trustworthy source.

 Here's what you'll need (a bit modified from the original):

 2 tablespoons peach or apricot preserves (not jelly)

 Have you ever split and scraped a vanilla bean before?
 It's super easy.

 While the ice cream hangs in the fridge, or while the ice cream is in the ice cream maker, or while the ice cream is freezing in the freezer, make the cookies.

 Here's what you'll need to make up a batch of Nestle's high-altitude chocolate chip cookies

-2 ½ cups all-purpose flour, plus 2 teaspoon water mixed in
+2 ½ cups all-purpose flour, plus 2 tsp. water mixed in

 1 cup unsalted butter, softened